Back to School Sale: $100 OFF Sitewide Shop now

 • Try some cold eye patches.

-If you are an eye patch user, you can even put some in the fridge and chill them to combine the cold therapy with their cosmetic effects.
+If you use eye patches, you can even put some in the fridge and chill them to combine cold therapy with their cosmetic effects.

 Caution!
 Never place the mentioned objects in the freezer.
 Applying frozen objects or even ice in direct contact with the skin can burn and damage it severely.